redteamcyber/wdd130-dragovich/README.md

 This will be a webpage for Parker Dragovich
 - Lead Developer: Parker Jensen
-- Junior Developers: Hunter Anderson, Cody Hewitt
+- Junior Developers: Hunter Anderson, Cody Hewitts